 If a person possesses five (5) or more forged instruments, there is a statutory inference that the instruments were possessed with the “intent to defraud.”
 The typical situation where Forgery is charged is when someone steals a check from someone else, makes it payable to himself, and then cashes it.
 In that situation, the defendant would have committed all the different ways he can be convicted for Forgery under the statute.

 Need Arizona Forgery Lawyers?
-Contact the Law Offices of David Michael Cantor if you have been charged with Forgery.
+Contact the DM Cantor if you have been charged with Forgery.
 Call 24/7 602-307-0808 for a Free Consultation.

 Possible Punishment for Forgery